GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 GCMSEARCHPATH=/Path_to_somewhere/ModelE_Support/prod_input_files
 EXECDIR=/Path_to_somewhere/ModelE_Support/exec
 ```
 Note that all this is relative to /Path_to_somewhere/ModelE_Support, basically it assumes that every will to this common working directory.
 Maybe this can be split.
 I will experiment later with this.
-This should be all you need to set to get things at least built.  **On Discovery you will need to change the GCMSEARCHPATH as detailed in the getting inputs secton!"
+This should be all you need to set to get things at least built.  **On Discovery you will need to change the GCMSEARCHPATH as detailed in the getting inputs secton!**

 # Building ModelE outside of CMake but using GMAO's baselibs